kosukeimai/qss/README.md

 # qss
-Swirl Lessons for ``A First Course in Quantitative Social Science''
+Materials for ``A First Course in Quantitative Social Science''